stanleyvarga/wallpaper-ngn/README.md

 ## Time Periods

 The script defines the following time periods, which vary by month to account for seasonal changes in daylight:
-Note: Current settings are set for earth-sized planet in habitable zones.

 - **Dawn**: Early morning before sunrise
 - **Sunrise**: Period during sunrise